How to set up a development environment for GCC on Ubuntu

 Debuggers, profilers, and other tooling

-The standard debugger developed for GCC is GDB.
+The standard debugger developed for GCC is the GNU Debugger (GDB).
 Other tools, such as gprof (part of binutils) and Valgrind provide support for profiling and advanced dynamic analysis.

 Install with: